michaelscorner/Curated-list-for-Desktop-like-environments/README.md

 # Curated-list-for-DeX
-A list of applications to make desktop-like experiences (especially Samsung DeX) more useful.
+A list of applications to make desktop-like experiences more useful.